AN0NIT/Cloth-Detection/README.md

 Using DeepLearning to perform cloth detection and distinction, with basic web UI.

 # How to setup
-- Make sure you have python3.7 or + installed.
+- Make sure you have python3.9 installed.

 - Install all the requirements
 ``python -m pip install requirements.txt`` for Windows or